chris-patino/chris-patino.github.io/Projects/Simple-MP3-Sd-Card-Formatter.md

 # Simple MP3 SD Card Formatter

-The code for this project can be found at: https://github.com/chris-patino/Simple-MP3-SD-Card-Formatter
+The code for this project can be found at: <a href="https://github.com/chris-patino/Simple-MP3-SD-Card-Formatter">https://github.com/chris-patino/Simple-MP3-SD-Card-Formatter</a>

 ## Background